milin2001/Page-Replacement-Algorithms/README.md

 # Page-Replacement-Algorithms
-Code for the comparative study of PRA
+Code for the comparative study of Page Replacement Algorithm